JWT access tokens for the NextJudge API via email, password or OAuth and how to send them on data layer requests.

 | Judge worker | Python judge service | POST /v1/login_judge |

-Most integrators want basic_login.
+Most integrators use basic_login.
 The web app uses create_or_login_user after OAuth succeeds.

 Register and log in (API)